ALRW/todo_challenge/README.md

 Current Travis Build: ![Travis](https://travis-ci.org/ALRW/todo_challenge.svg)

-This is a simple "To Do" list application that allows you to keep track of tasks.
+This is a simple "To Do" list application that allows you to keep track of day to day tasks.

 Complete Features
 -----------------